Indian Ground Meat Curry

 I am obsessed with keema curry.
 Why?
 Because you can do so many things with it as a meal element.
 You can make it vegetarian, or vegan, use ground lamb, beef, turkey, chicken, mushrooms, or tofu, etc. And you can extend your meat with peas (keema matar), or carrots, cauliflower (keema gobi), potatoes (keema aloo), or any of your favorite vegetables, to make the dish healthier and more economical.
 Think Indian bolognese, American sloppy joes, chili or even hamburger helper!
 It is a good weeknight meal with some rice and naan, and no marination required.
 For a good vegetarian variation with mushrooms and tofu, see Meera Sodha’s recipe in The Guardian.

 While the word keema simply means ground or minced meat, when you see a keema recipe, it refers to a curry with ground meat and often peas.
-Of North Indian Mughal origin, Keema is popular throughout India, with each region putting its own stamp on it.
+Of North Indian Mughal origin, keema is popular throughout India, with each region putting its own stamp on it.
 The variations of deliciousness are endless, as are the spices used.
-Finally, some recipes use fennel and mace, others don’t; some are intensely spiced (flavored not hot), and some are not.
+Finally, some recipes use fennel and mace, and others don’t; some are intensely spiced (flavored not hot), and some are not.

 Keema Curry ~ Make it Your Own